 The impact to patrons of the UW Libraries when an embargo occurs varies.
-Often through the use of interlibrary loan (ILL), UW patrons can obtain a copy of the article in a reasonably short amount of time.
-However, if there are very few libraries that partner with UW, or if the publisher has placed additional restrictions on the work it may not be available at all.
+Often through the use of interlibrary loan (ILL), UW patrons can obtain a copy of the article in a reasonably short amount of time from another library that has a subscription to a specific journal.
+However, if there are very few libraries with a subscription to that journal, or if the publisher has placed additional restrictions on the work, it may not be available at all.

 Within the academic databases that UW subscribes to, an embargoed article may be listed in search results.
 Look for labels that read "Citation Only."
-This indicates that the article is not available.
-If there is a label that reads "Full-Text," that means the article is available.
+This often indicates that the article is not available, but search for other listings of that article in the search results.
+Look for a label that reads "Full-Text," which means the article is available.

 (1) "What are Publication Embargoes."
 EBSCO Publishing, May 2014.
 Accessed 16 Nov.
 2015. http://support.ebscohost.com/knowledge_base/detail.php?id=866